FreeCAD/FreeCAD-documentation/wiki/Draft_API.md

 #### <img src="images/type_method.svg" style="width:16px;"> make_clone <small>(obj, delta=None, forcedraft=False)</small>

 clone(obj,[delta,forcedraft])

     Makes a clone of the given object(s).
     The clone is an exact, linked copy of the given object.
 If the original object changes, the final object changes too.

     Parameters
     ----------
     obj :

     delta : Base.Vector
         Delta Vector to move the clone from the original position.

     forcedraft : bool
         If forcedraft is True, the resulting object is a Draft clone even if the input object is an Arch object.

 #### <img src="images/type_method.svg" style="width:16px;"> make_copy <small>(obj, force=None, reparent=False, simple_copy=False)</small>

-makeCopy(object, [force], [reparent])
+make_copy(object, [force], [reparent], [simple_copy])

     Make an exact copy of an object and return it.

     Parameters
     ----------
     obj :